opensciencegrid/security/docs/policy/OSGIncidentResponsePolicy.md

 **ACTION by OSG team Member who first becomes aware of the potential incident​:**
  The team member should:
- 1. Attempt to contact the ISO (Mike Stanfield).
+ 1. Attempt to contact the ISO.
  2. Failing that, attempt to contact a Backup ISO from the list in section 3 of this document.
 The Backup ISO, when contacted, will act in place of the ISO for the purpose of incident-related authority and responsibilities named in section 3 above.
  3. If no ISO or backup ISO is reachable (rare) contact any member of the OSG Executive Team for further instructions.